Medicare Enrolled

 Yes.
 Dr. Bailey received a total of $7,018 from 23 companies across 177 individual payments.
 These payments are legal, publicly disclosed under the federal Sunshine Act, and common among physicians — 57% of all U.S. physicians receive at least one industry payment.
 Patients may wish to ask their doctor about these relationships, especially if a recommended drug or device appears in the payment records.

-How do Dr. Bailey's costs compare to other cardiovascular diseases in Fort Myers?
+How do Dr. Bailey's costs compare to other cardiologists in Fort Myers?

 Dr. Bailey's average Medicare payment per service is $105.
 Note that these figures represent what Medicare pays, not your out-of-pocket cost, which depends on your specific insurance plan and deductible.
 Procedure-level data above shows both what was submitted and what Medicare paid for each service type.